William Penn's Peaceable Kingdom

 What were the significant similarities and differences in the English and German perspectives on emigration and colonization in Pennsylvania?

-After completing this lesson, students will be able to: explain the methods Penn used to attract settlers to his colony.
+Explain the methods Penn used to attract settlers to his colony.

 Compare and contrast Penn’s account of the colony with Daniel Pastorius’ account.